kenjiu/PUI2018_ku373/HW11_ku373/README.md

 - colors

 One referee mentioned to use color as black and gray is not interesting.
 And, this time, we have 4 boroughs, so we need new colors in addition to black and gray.
-I chose brue and yellow for new colors because those are understandable for most color blind people.
+I chose blue and yellow for new colors because those are understandable for most color blind people.